Yandex Cloud

 Note

-A list of columns to output depends on the selected --service-type.
+The list of data columns depends on the selected --service-type.

 • --filter: record filter settings, for example, message.hostname='node1.mdb.yandexcloud.net'.